The future of music, made here.

 Tamara Acosta

 In February, a new recording of music by NEC alumna Florence Price won a Grammy Award.
 The recording, which won in the “Best Classical Solo Vocal Album” category, was coproduced by another NEC alumna, soprano Tamara Acosta ’92 MM, assistant professor of voice at Ithaca College and cofounder of ONEcomposer, an organization that “celebrates musicians whose contributions have been historically excluded,” according to its mission.
-The album, Beyond the Years: Unpublished Songs of Florence Price, features soprano Karen Slack and pianist Michelle Cann in performances of songs by Price, who earned two diplomas from NEC in 1906 — one in organ and one in piano.
+The album, Beyond the Years: Unpublished Songs of Florence Price, features soprano Karen Slack and pianist Michelle Cann in performances of songs by Price, who earned two undergraduate diplomas from NEC in 1906 — one in organ and one in piano.

 “These are high-art songs,” Acosta said of the music on the recording.
 “This is very sophisticated repertoire.”